 There is a fridge which will store all field school food needing refrigeration.
 This is often very full, and communal foods will always be given priority over personal purchases.
 If you have medication that requires refrigeration, please contact the staff so they can arrange a space for you.

 We will have access to electricity; however, personal use will be limited to charging laptops, phones and other necessary devices.
-A small office space will be made available for preparing and producing your assignments.
+A small open-air office space will be made available for preparing and producing your assignments.
 This will include printers, binders, scissors, tape, etc.